c60 + intergalactic- a conversation with Ken (scientist)

 But that's not necessarily true in other solar systems.

-yeah, yeah, most metals come in uh in multiple isotopes.
+Most metals come in in multiple isotopes.

-An isotope is just they have the same number of protons, but they have different numbers of neutrons.
+An isotope is just, they have the same number of protons, but they have different numbers of neutrons.

-So if you were using a metal like copper that might have four or five, you wouldn't, it would be with all those different isotopes, it would be hard to sustain a quantum signature because you've got all these different isotopes, and each one's gonna be a different state.
+So if you were using a metal like copper that might have four or five, you wouldn't, it would be with all those different isotopes, it would be hard to sustain a quantum signature because you've got all these different isotopes.

-And the big three one, the the one, there's only one in the heavy metals category, and that's gold.
+And the big three one, the one, there's only one in the heavy metals category, and that's gold.

 And all the isotopes are like that.

-And two other metals also, one is sodium and the other is beryllium.
+And two other metals also, one is sodium, and the other is beryllium.

-No, it's uh 21 on the atomic chart, whatever it is, and but but gold's way up there at 79.
+No, it's 21 on the atomic chart, whatever it is.

 So there's nobody near gold.

-No, almost all the heavy metals have four, five, six different isotopes.
+Almost all the heavy metals have four, five, six different isotopes.

-So I mean, if you were going to do a quantum device, you would want to use gold in the circuitry, or maybe even gold crystals for the resonators.
+So, I mean, if you were going to do a quantum device, you would want to use gold in the circuitry, or maybe even gold crystals for the resonators.

 I mean, I'm not quantum actually.

-I study.
+I studied.

 No, no, I understand what you're saying.

-That might be sodium because sodium is easily made into a gas.
+That might be sodium, because sodium is easily made into a gas.

 Exactly, exactly.

-So some of these some of these characteristics.
+So some of these characteristics.

-So I was thinking of um uh and and you know, maybe it's because of uh a fondness for vacuum tubes or something, but I was thinking that perhaps that would be the uh one of the things to explore as the uh base level of uh material.
+But I was thinking that perhaps that would be one of the things to explore as the base level of a material.

-That's just you know, they've they've got alleged fragments of metals from alien spacecraft, you know, you can say yes or no.
+Oh, okay, that's just, you know, they've got alleged fragments of metals from alien spacecraft.

 But anyway, the thing about them is they're monoisotopic.